Mikuana/vitalstatistics/README.md

 # Overview

-The focus of this project is birth data in the United States (US), but this project could be described in a variety of different ways depending upon the intent of the user.
+The focus of this project is birth data in the United States, but this project could be described in a variety of different ways depending upon the intent of the user.
 Interpretations could include:

+ 1. a series of data driven studies which attempt to bring together public data sets on birth in a completely open, verifiable, and reproducible way

- 1. an R-Package, complete with data sets, documentation, and custom functions for analyzing these specific data sets
+ 2. an R-Package complete with data sets, documentation, and custom functions for analyzing these specific data sets

- 2. a collection of clean analytic data sets which are generally available in their raw form, but also generally difficult to work with due to size or non-machine friendly formatting
+ 3. a collection of clean analytic data sets which are generally available in their raw form, but also generally difficult to work with due to size or non-machine friendly formatting

- 3. a series of data driven studies which attempt to bring together public data sets on birth in a completely open, verifiable, and reproducible way

  4. a wiki-style body of work which allows the public to contribute to policy using data science

+# Studies

+This project takes advantage of the fact that GitHub renders markdown `.md` files in its repository browser, and that R has a rich standard `.Rmd` for generating markdown files.
+This allows us to write documents in the vein of [literate programming](https://en.wikipedia.org/wiki/Literate_programming).
+The result is a web-hosting platform which allows for the best of data science to be presented publicly, which complete transparency of code any authorship.

+All of these studies are included in this repository, and can explored by navigating to the [README](studies/README.md) in the studies folder of this project.

 # Package Installation